MSN Degree – Master of Science in Nursing Programs

 Simmons University

-Simmons University’s direct entry online MSN program is designed for students from all academic backgrounds looking to pursue a master’s degree in nursing.
+Simmons University’s direct entry online MSN program is designed for students from all academic backgrounds pursuing a master’s degree in nursing.
 The direct entry MSN for non-nurses will prepare graduates for a family nurse practitioner (FNP) career and prepare them to take the family nurse practitioner (FNP) national board certification exam.

 Our direct-entry MSN students go on to succeed in positions in primary healthcare and community care settings, private practice, or seek admissions to doctorate of nursing practice (DNP) programs.